NavaneethKSD/Ecommerce-Follow-Along/README.md

 - Added `SignUpPage.jsx` to `src/components/`.
 - Updated `App.jsx` to include routing for the Sign-Up Page.
 - Updated `README.md` with Milestone 5 details.

-Here’s your **Milestone 6 README** in the same style as your friend’s:

 ---